-9.2 Inlet Management Plan
+9.2 Inlet Sand Bypassing

-The selected inlet management plans at the three Federal navigation inlets consists of continuation of the existing authorized projects and additional dredging of the ebb shoal, outside of the navigation channel, with downdrift placement.
-Ebb shoal dredging would be undertaken in conjunction with scheduled Operations and Maintenance (O&M) dredging of the inlets and would increase sediment bypassing and reduced future renourishment fill requirements.
+The selected inlet sand bypassing plans at the three Federal navigation inlets consist of continuation of the existing authorized projects and additional dredging of the ebb shoal, outside of the navigation channel, with downdrift placement in the quantities needed to restore littoral transport of sediment across the inlets for 50 years.
+Bypassing would be undertaken in conjunction with scheduled Operations and Maintenance (O&M) dredging of the inlets and would increase sediment bypassing and reduced future renourishment fill requirements.